bmanders716/bmanders716.github.io/cookbook.md

 Rice Buns.

-_Ingredients_--º†lb. of ground rice.
+_Ingredients_--Ï†¨b. of ground rice.
-               º†lb. of castor sugar.
+               Ï†¨b. of castor sugar.
-               2†oz. of butter.
+               2‡Ø∫. of butter.
                1 egg.
-               Ω a teaspoonful of baking powder.
+               Ì†° teaspoonful of baking powder.
                A little flavouring essence.

 _Method._--Beat the butter to a cream with the sugar.